Simultaneously constraining cosmology and baryonic physics via deep learning from weak lensing: Acknowledgements

 \section{Acknowledgements}

-We thank Daniel Hsu for useful discussions.
-We acknowledge support by NASA ATP grant 80NSSC18K1093.
-We acknowledge the use of the NSF XSEDE facility Stampede2, and the Columbia University High-Performance Computing cluster Habanero for simulations and data analysis used in this study.
+We thank Daniel Hsu for useful discussions and Tomasz Kacprzak for comments that helped us clarify our manuscript.
+We acknowledge support by NASA ATP grant 80NSSC18K1093, the use of the NSF XSEDE facility Stampede2, and the Columbia University High-Performance Computing cluster Habanero for the simulations and data analysis used in this study.